Overslaan en naar de inhoud gaan

 SEE Certificate Types >>

-WHO CAN BECOME A CERTIFIED FOCUSING PROFESSIONAL?
+ELIGIBILITY TO BECOME A CERTIFIED FOCUSING PROFESSIONAL

 Becoming a Certified Focusing Professional (Trainer) is a possibility for someone from any walk of life.
 You do not need to be a therapist or have other formal credentials.
 This is a human process open to any person.
 Focusing joins naturally with any kind of work in which you are attending to an ongoing process.